Los Angeles Times bombing: McNamaras plead guilty

 The agreement was laid before the McNamara brothers.
 J. B. initially refused to agree to any plea bargain that did not set his brother free.
 But when Darrow told him that a settlement was possible only if both brothers pleaded guilty, J. B. gave his consent.
 Darrow sent for a representative of the AFL.
 The shocked labor leader refused to accept the agreement until Darrow convinced him that the defense had almost no chance.

 Darrow had hoped that a plea bargain (rather than an admission of guilt in open court) would be all that was needed.
 But Los Angeles employers were worried that defense attorney Harriman would trounce Mayor Alexander on election day (December 5).
 Nothing short of an actual admission of guilt in open court would discredit Harriman and prevent his victory, and the employers were pressing hard for one.

 The defense's position weakened further when, on November 28, Darrow was accused of attempted bribery of a juror.
 The defense team's chief investigator had been arrested for bribing a juror, and Darrow had been seen in public passing the investigator money.
 With Darrow himself on the verge of being discredited, the defense's hope for a simple plea agreement ended.

 On December 1, 1911, the McNamara brothers changed their pleas in open court to guilty.
-James B. McNamara admitted to murder by having set the bomb that destroyed the Los Angeles Times building on October 1, 1910.
+James B. McNamara admitted to murder by having set the bomb that destroyed the Los Angeles Times Building on October 1, 1910.
 John J. McNamara, setting foot for the first time in court, admitted to having ordered the bombing of the Llewellyn Iron Works on December 25.
 J.J.
 McNamara later told an interviewer that Darrow had kept the McNamara brothers isolated from public opinion.
 Had they known how strongly the public was on their side, they would not have agreed to the plea deal, he claimed.

-At his sentencing hearing, Jim McNamera's confession was read in court:
+At his sentencing hearing, Jim McNamara's confession was read in court:

 Judge Bordwell rejected the defendants' assertions that they did not intend to harm the Times workers:

 A man who would put sixteen sticks of 80 per cent dynamite in a building * * * in which you, as a printer, knew gas was burning in many places, and in which you knew there were scores of human beings toiling, must have no regard whatever for the lives of his fellow beings.
 He must have been a murderer at heart.

 After sentencing, Judge Bordwell issued a long statement minimizing the role of Lincoln Steffens in bringing about the plea deal.
 Bordwell wrote that the prosecution had long sought a plea deal, but could not agree to J. B.'s insistence that his brother go free.
 The judge stated that what really broke the deadlock was the arrest of Bert Franklin, a detective hired by the defense, on a charge of attempted bribery of jurors.
 The bribery attempt, he wrote, revealed how desperate the defense was, and forced them to agree to a prison sentence for J. J.